 -

-Our Attorneys Are Dedicated to Getting You a Favorable Outcome
+Our Mississippi Criminal Defense Attorneys Are Dedicated to Your Success

 According to Mississippi Code § 97-3-7, assault is when someone causes or attempts to cause bodily harm to another person.
 Assault also covers threats of physical violence that make a person fear imminent bodily injury.